 - 5 wholegrain corn tortillas, cut into strips (optional)

-TWO: Add in diced tomatoes, chicken stock, tomato paste, water, and black beans.
+TWO: Add in diced tomatoes, chicken stock, tomato paste, and water.
 Bring to a boil, then reduce heat to a simmer.
 Add in chicken breasts and cornmeal and cook, uncovered, 20-25 minutes or until chicken is cooked through.
+Stir every few minutes for the first 10 minutes, scraping the bottom, to make sure the cornmeal doesn't settle to the bottom and stick.

 Serve garnished with sliced avocado, shredded cheddar cheese, fresh cilantro, a drizzle of lime juice, or even a spoonful of plain yogurt.
 My boys like to dip tortilla chips into it instead of having the corn tortillas stirred in.
 Freeze leftovers in 1 cup portions using the medium/large portions method to feed your freezer stash.